chelate/MatisseCytometry.jl/README.md

         |   contains .tiff numbered masks which result from segmentation
 ```

-!
-If "data" is called something different, you can use MatisseCytometry.set_data_directory(path) to set the name to something other than data.
+Note: If "data" is called something different, you can use MatisseCytometry.set_data_directory(path) to set the name to something other than data.

 this file structure is typically the result of running the steinbock preprocess step
 ```